 Though this is by no means a foolproof way of establishing someone’s financial reliability, it’s definitely worth running a credit check to see if there are any obvious red flags in the prospective tenant’s financial history.

 The obvious benefit to this is that you can see if somebody’s filed for bankruptcy, insolvency, or been taken to court for any financial arrears.

 However, a credit check will not give you somebody’s history of rent payment, and will unlikely involve much information on other bill payments.
 It should therefore not be taken as exclusive evidence of a tenant’s reliability either way.

 Remember you need to get a tenant’s permission before running a credit check.
 Often, their response to you asking for permission can be more telling a sign of their character than the credit check itself.

 You’re also perfectly within your rights to request former landlord references from potential tenants.
 Much like tenants, landlords aren’t perfect, and asking for the opinion of one can expose you to bias either way – so make sure to try and corroborate the opinions of multiple former landlords if possible.

 As well as asking the former landlord whether they gave sufficient notice that they were leaving, and paid their rent on time, if possible try and ask the landlord the same questions you asked the tenant at the viewing.
 Identifying any inconsistencies in accounts about why a tenant moved, and how they behaved during the tenancy can be a good way of catching out tenants who aren’t being totally truthful.

 Of course, one of the best ways to identify quality candidates is to contact them directly so you can be the one to make the call rather than trusting that decision to an uninterested estate agent.

-With LetBritain, you’ll have access to advertising on some Britain’s biggest property websites, and can filter through the best candidates at your own pace.
+With LetBritain, you’ll have access to advertising on some of Britain’s biggest property websites and can filter through the best candidates at your own pace.